 As per Bill Hoff, The SECURE Act (which was passed into law in December of 2019), and a majority of its provisions have already started at the beginning of the year.
 Let’s take a look at how some of these new changes may affect you.

 One significant change is on inherited retirement accounts, as the time period to deplete the account has been limited to 10 years.
 Before this year, beneficiaries that received a retirement account, such as a 401(k), IRA, or Roth IRA as an inheritance, had to take yearly distributions throughout their lifetimes.

 This allowed many the opportunity to lay out their tax burden over decades as most IRAs pay out income considered as ordinary taxable.

-With the SECURE Act in place, those that receive a retirement account as inheritance must empty the account balance within ten years of the original account owners passing.
+According to Bill Hoff, With the SECURE Act in place, those that receive a retirement account as inheritance must empty the account balance within ten years of the original account owners passing.
 In other words, for deaths in 2020 and on, the deferred income taxes on the retirement accounts of the deceased will be completely paid within ten years.